Best Kratom Strains for Sleep Support

 Kratom can also be addictive — but it takes a much longer amount of time and isn’t nearly as severe in terms of withdrawal symptoms.

-The most common class of prescription sleep medications are benzodiazepines.
+The most common class of prescription sleep medications is benzodiazepines.
 Drugs in this class include Xanax, Ativan, or Valium.

 Most of these drugs form tolerance, dependency, and addiction within just a few short weeks.
 When this happens, skipping the medication results in the very symptoms they were intended to treat — insomnia and anxiety.